handlerda/Accredited-Investor-Standard-Schema/readme.md

   "additionalDetails": {
     "base64EncodedDocument": null,
     "documentLink": null,
-    "createdDate": null,
+    "freeText": "relevant free text \n should be used to indicate a new line", "createdDate": null,
-    "updatedDate": null,
+    "updatedDate": null
-    "freeText": "relevant free text \n should be used to indicate a new line " }
+  }
 }
 ```